harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/built-in-cie-codebase-variables-reference.md

 ### trigger.type

-* Value: Identifies a the trigger type.
+* Value: Identifies the trigger type.
 For PR and push webhook triggers, it is `Webhook`.
 * Expression: `<+trigger.type>`
 * Exclusions: Not available for manual builds.